dentarg/auth0-blog/_posts/2017-02-10-glossary-of-modern-javascript-concepts.markdown

 In summary:

+* Pure functions must take arguments.
-* In pure functions, the same input will always produce the same output.
+* The same input (arguments) will always produce the same output (return).
-* Pure functions rely only on local state and do not mutate external state.
+* Pure functions rely only on local state and do not mutate external state (_note:_ `console.log` changes global state).
 * Pure functions do not produce [side effects](https://en.wikipedia.org/wiki/Side_effect_%28computer_science%29).
+* Pure functions cannot call impure functions.

 ### Impure Functions

 An **impure function** mutates state outside its scope.
 Any function that has _side effects_ (see below) is impure.
 Procedural functions with no utilized return value are also impure.

 Consider the following examples:

 ```js
 // impure function producing a side effect